numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

   In Java, an exception is an object.
 Exceptions are created when abnormal situations have arisen in our program.
 Exceptions can be created by JVM or by our application code.
 Exception can be considered as a runtime error.
 Java has two ways to check exceptions.

-  * At the compilation: When your program calls a method that could throw a certain type of exception, Java will prevent a successful compilation until you handle that exception or specify that the caller method could throw an exception.
+  * At compilation: When your program calls a method that could throw a certain type of exception, Java will prevent a successful compilation until you handle that exception or specify that the caller method could throw an exception.
 This kind of exception is called a **checked exception**.
 For example: IOException

-  * At the runtime: there is a type of exception for which Java does not warn at the compilation.
+  * At runtime: there is a type of exception for which Java does not warn at the compilation.
 For that exception, you are free to handle it or not.
 But during the use of your application, that exception could be thrown.
 This kind of exception is called an **unchecked exception**.
 For example: NullPointerException

 **29. Automatic garbage collection**